 Correlation coefficient

 The value of “r” is 0.9 and above 0.9, thus there is positive relationship with two variables.
-Thervalueoffecundityandtotallengthshowed(Fig.2A) the moderate relationship (r=0.755).
+Their value of fecundity and total length showed (Fig.2A) the moderate relationship (r=0.755).
 A positive correlation (Fig. 2B) were found between fecundity and total body weight (r = 0.900) and strong positive correlation (Fig. 2C) of fecundity with ovary weight (r = 0.966).